 Over-reliance on beliefs and expectations confines us in a tiny box.
 It causes us to see each moment through the lens of the past, which can distort our experience, constrict potential, and limit new learning.
 Letting go of this sense of expertise makes us feel vulnerable, so connecting with the mind of a beginner takes enormous courage.
 It requires us to trust that there is always potential for learning, even in experiences that are unpleasant or unwanted.
 In order to do this, we have to resist the temptation to immediately think ahead or worry excessively about outcomes.
 Instead we merely allow ourselves to take in each moment as it unfolds non-judgmentally.
 This makes room for us to respond with wisdom to what is, rather than to the way we think things should be.

-If you are interested in learning more about beginner’s mind and the other attitudes of mindfulness, you can do so through our Intro to Mindfulness 4-course series or through our Heart-Mind Study Group Attitudes of Mindfulness Series.
+If you are interested in learning more about beginner’s mind and the other attitudes of mindfulness, you can do so through our Intro to Mindfulness 4-course series.